Dugong: Southeast Asia and the West Pacific

 In Thailand, the present distribution of dugongs is restricted to six provinces along the Andaman Sea, and very few dugongs are present in the Gulf of Thailand.
-The Gulf of Thailand was historically home to large number of the animals, but none have been sighted in the west of the gulf in recent years, and the remaining population in the east is thought to be very small and possibly declining.
+The Gulf of Thailand was historically home to a large number of animals, but none have been sighted in the west of the gulf in recent years, and the remaining population in the east is thought to be very small and possibly declining.
 Dugongs are believed to exist in the Straits of Johor in very small numbers.
-The waters around Borneo support a small population, with more scattered throughout the Malay archipelago.
+The waters around Borneo support a small population, with more scattered throughout the Malay Archipelago.

 All the islands of the Philippines once provided habitats for sizeable herds of dugongs.
-They were common until the 1970s, when their numbers declined sharply due to accidental drownings in fishing gear and habitat destruction of seagrass meadows.
-Today, only isolated populations survive, most notably in the waters off the Calamian Islands in Palawan, Isabela in Luzon, Guimaras, and Mindanao.
+They were common until the 1970s when their numbers declined sharply due to accidental drownings in fishing gear and habitat destruction of seagrass meadows.
+Today, only isolated populations survive, most notably in the waters of the Calamian Islands in Palawan, Isabela in Luzon, Guimaras, and Mindanao.
 The dugong became the first marine animal protected by Philippine law, with harsh penalties for harming them.
-Recently, local marine trash problem in the archipelago remained unabated and became the biggest threat to the already dwindling population of Dugongs in the country.
-Litters of plastic waste (single-use sachets, plastic bottles, fast food to-go containers etc.) and other non-biodegradable materials abound in the coastal areas.
+Recently, the local marine trash problem in the archipelago remained unabated and became the biggest threat to the already dwindling population of Dugongs in the country.
+Litters of plastic waste (single-use sachets, plastic bottles, fast food to-go containers, etc.) and other non-biodegradable materials abound in the coastal areas.
 As these materials may be mistaken as food by dugongs, these may lead to death due to plastic ingestion.
-Overpopulation and lack of education of all coastal fisherfolk in the Philippines regarding marine trash are clearly harming the coastal environment not only in Palawan but also across the islands of the Philippines.
+Overpopulation and lack of education of all coastal fisherfolk in the Philippines regarding marine trash are harming the coastal environment not only in Palawan but also across the islands of the Philippines.
+The first documented sighting in Sarangani Bay occurred in July 2024.

-Populations also exist around the Solomon Islands archipelago and New Caledonia, stretching to an easternmost population in Vanuatu.
+Populations also exist around the Solomon Islands and New Caledonia, stretching to an easternmost population in Vanuatu.
 A highly isolated population lives around the islands of Palau.

 A single dugong lives at Cocos (Keeling) Islands although the animal is thought to be a vagrant.